hiroyuki-kasai/SGDLibrary/README.md

 - demo.m
     - A demonstration scipt to check and understand this package easily.

-- solvers
+- solver
     - Contains various stochastic optimization algorithms.

-- problems
+- problem
     - Condins definition files to be solved.

-- examples
+- example
     - Some helpful test sample scipts to use this package.

-- plotting
+- plotter
     - Contains plotting tools to show convergence results and various plots.

 - tool